google/WebFundamentals/src/content/en/updates/posts/2016/09/cache-query-options.md

 tags:
   - chrome54
   - serviceworker
-  - cachestorage
+  - cache
 featured_image: /web/updates/images/2016/09/cache-query-options.png
 ---

-If you use the [Cache Storage API](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage), either within a service worker or directly from web apps via [`window.caches`](https://developer.mozilla.org/en-US/docs/Web/API/Window/caches), there's some good news: starting in Chrome 54, the full set of [`CacheQueryOptions`](https://w3c.github.io/ServiceWorker/spec/service_worker/#dictdef-cache-cachequeryoptions) are supported, making it easier to find the cached responses you're looking for.
+If you use the [Cache Storage API](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage), either within a service worker or directly from web apps via [`window.caches`](https://developer.mozilla.org/en-US/docs/Web/API/Window/caches), there's some good news: starting in Chrome 54, the full set of [`CacheQueryOptions`](https://w3c.github.io/ServiceWorker/spec/service_worker/#dictdef-cache-cachequeryoptions) is supported, making it easier to find the cached responses you're looking for.

 # What options are available?